CharlesHoffman-dev/sonicscoop-mobile-nav/README.md

 If you want, you can embed a FontAwesome arrow next to the menu items with dropdown content.

 Feel free to style the menu however you want.
 The search bar works and all the functionality is there.

+This nav menu will only appear when the viewfinder width is smaller than or equal to 680px.